Updated April 3, 2023

 Case Reporting and Investigation

 As of Nov.
-1, 2022, requirements for COVID-19 case reporting have changed.
-There is no longer a requirement to report cases to Spokane Regional Health District.
+1, 2022, there is no longer a requirement to report cases to Spokane Regional Health District.
 However, COVID-19 outbreaks of 10 or more employees at workplaces or worksites with more than 50 employees must continue to be reported to L&I within 24 hours.
 Employers should report to L&I’s Department of Occupational Safety and Health (DOSH) by calling 1.800.4BE.SAFE (1.800.423.7233).
 See instructions for reporting here.

 In addition, the Washington State Department of Labor and Industries (L&I) also requires that employees be notified in writing within one business day if someone they had close contact with tests positive for COVID-19 (without disclosing the person’s identity).